 With the realization of the new Central Station and the Markthal, marketing has received new impulses from Rotterdam.
 In the wake of the unbridled enthusiasm that our city has exhibited since 1940, urban beautification has always followed.
 Up to the present day.
-The station square will soon have the artwork Kissing Earth, two shiny and transparent globes, designed by Olafur Eliasson, and for the Markthal, Arno Coenen, with a nod to the Sistine Chapel, has made a gigantic, digital ceiling painting.
+The station square will soon have the artwork Kissing Earth, two shiny and transparent globes, designed by Olafur Eliasson, and for the Markthal, Arno Coenen created a gigantic digital ceiling painting with a nod to the Sistine Chapel.
 "Now we no longer have to explain what Rotterdam is," said a euphoric Fred van Beuningen, director of Rotterdam Partners, in the Algemeen Dagblad.
-That's great - in Rotterdam we like to look ahead.
-But to allow visitors to stay longer in the city center, one of the aims of the College and this symposium, it can do no harm to add an extra dimension to the city that is now in the spotlight.
+That's great - we like to look ahead in Rotterdam.
+But to allow visitors to stay longer in the city center, one of the objectives of the College and this symposium, it cannot hurt to add an extra dimension to the city that is now in the spotlight.

 Next year we will not only bear the title of "European city of 2015", but also commemorate the fact that 75 years ago, just as heroic as the legendary Baron Von Münchhausen, pulled up its own hair from the dredging bombing bombing 1940 from May.
 In that example of powerfaring, the city not only showed resilience, but also achieved a great performance.
 In 1961, at the completion of the Dutch edition of the board game Monopoly, the Coolsingel, Hofplein and Blaak were already in the most expensive zone of the game, close to Amsterdam's Kalverstraat, which, however, had taken 300 years to its status to redeem.
 This zone is located exactly between Central Station and the Market Hall, which as postmodern bookends keep the previous iconic Rotterdam together.

-For that, however, you have to look carefully, because the current state of the Coolsingel hardly reminds us of the position it once occupied in the Monopoly game.
-Cluttering, demolition and new construction overgrow the relics of reconstruction.
-The business community and committees of local notables decorated new buildings and squares and turned the city center into a graphic novel, in which stories about loss, resilience and future optimism were communicated to customers, citizens and visitors.
-Today, those stories have often sank into the swamp of oblivion, but they are still dormant as false lights.
-In folklore and in fairy tales, wandering lights play an important role: they lure travelers off the beaten track and drag them deeper into the forest - and there the adventure begins: not on the straight path, but in leaving the safe route.
-In other words, without wandering lights no longer staying in the city center.
+However, you have to look carefully for that, because the current state of the Coolsingel reminds very little of the position it once occupied in the Monopoly game.
+Clutter, demolition and new construction overgrow the relics of the reconstruction.
+The business community and committees of local notables embellished new buildings and squares and turned the city center into a graphic novel, in which stories about loss, resilience and optimism for the future were communicated to customers, citizens and visitors.
+Today, these stories have often sunk into the swamp of oblivion, but they are still dormant as wandering lights.
+In folklore and fairy tales, wandering lights play an important role: they lure travelers off the beaten track and pull them deeper into the forest - and that's where the adventure begins: not on the straight path, but in leaving the safe route.
+In other words, no longer stay in the city center without wisps.

-While the Dutch Monopoly game was displayed in the shop windows for the first time, the art critic of the Nieuwe Rotterdamsche Courant, Cees Doelman, wrote a beautiful essay about 'the miracle of Rotterdam'.
-He had just completed a journey through the United States, England and France, where he was received to his own surprise as an ambassador for the most progressive art city in the world.
-Rotterdam was praised in the Guggenheim, the MoMA and the Baltimore Museum Of Art for its courage to realize 'contemporary sculpture in the midst of the modern urban bustle'.
-Deeply impressed by all that praise and with a red blush on the cheeks, Doelman returned to Rotterdam.
-In his essay, he aptly summarized the almost casual but extraordinary performance of the city.
-(I quote) 'Who ever suspected that this city would gain a special international reputation?
-And yet that reputation has arisen.
-All of a sudden.
+While the Dutch Monopoly game was first displayed in the windows, the art critic of the Nieuwe Rotterdamsche Courant, Cees Doelman, wrote a beautiful essay about 'the miracle of Rotterdam'.
+He had just completed a journey through the United States, England and France where, to his own surprise, he was welcomed as the ambassador of the most progressive art city in the world.
+In the Guggenheim, the MoMA and the Baltimore Museum Of Art, Rotterdam was praised for its courage to realize 'contemporary sculpture in the midst of the modern urban bustle'.
+Deeply impressed by all that praise and with a red blush on his cheeks, Goalkeeper returned to Rotterdam.
+In his essay, he aptly summarized the city's almost casual but extraordinary achievement.
+(I quote) 'Who would have ever suspected that this city would acquire a special international reputation?
+And yet that reputation has emerged.
+Suddenly.
 In a few years.
-Perhaps the best thing of all is that we find it very common here in Rotterdam, that all those images are there.
-And this particularly affects foreigners - that it is possible and that everyone is content with it.
-It is a miracle that is welcomed internationally and with jealousy.
-Everyone became familiar with it in a miraculously short time.
+Perhaps best of all, we already find it quite normal here in Rotterdam, that all those statues are there.
+And this particularly affects foreigners - that it is possible and that everyone is happy with it.
+It is a miracle that is celebrated internationally and with envy.
+In a wonderfully short time everyone has become familiar with it.
 Why?
-Because this collection summarizes the entire tragedy, it is a reminder of the war crime disaster, the desperation and the angry protest.
+Because this collection sums up the entire tragedy, it is a reminder of the disaster of war crime, despair and furious protest.
 In Rotterdam we hear the cry of horror, but we also see the will to rise again from the rubble '(end of quote).

-Doelman could also have said: 'Now we no longer have to explain what Rotterdam is'.
-Behind me you see only a very small selection from our wonderful city collection, which still gives shape to the most extraordinary reconstruction museum in Western Europe.
-In addition, the 24 museum is open 24 hours a day and admission is free.
-The unsuspecting visitor who walks from Central Station to the Market Hall can briefly indulge in these wandering lights, which bring him into contact with the miracle of Rotterdam, that is to say, with the unbridled will of the city to keep coming up. to focus and renew.
-That is why Visual Arts & Public Space (BKOR) and Sculpture International Rotterdam (SIR) will pay special attention to the cartoon of the city in the coming year.
+Goalkeeper could also have said: 'Now we no longer have to explain what Rotterdam is'.
+Behind me you can see only a very small selection from our wonderful city collection, which still shapes the most special reconstruction museum in Western Europe.
+In addition, the museum is open 24 hours a day and admission is free.
+The unsuspecting visitor who walks from Central Station to the Markthal can enjoy these wispy lights, which bring him into contact with the miracle of Rotterdam in an unforced manner, that is to say, with the unbridled will of the city to get up again and again. focus and refresh.
+That is why Visual Arts & Public Space (BKOR) and Sculpture International Rotterdam (SIR) will pay special attention to the visual story of the city center in the coming year.

 But to be able to tell that story better, a number of actions are desirable, including the lighting of image-determining ornaments and sculptures.
 A good example is the way in which Emiel Arends of Bureau Binnenstad designed the facade sculpture The family by Louis van Roode on the Westblaak at night.
-It is also a consideration to have a number of disappeared images return, including the first reconstruction monuments of Han Richters, already made in 1940, while the debris on the Coolsingel was still smoking.
-His ode to the earliest heroes of Rotterdam, the architect and the stonemason, disappeared in the violence of urban renewal in the 1960s, but deserves a new place in the city center as the guiding motive of our cartoon.
-Finally, the largely private collection also deserves the moral protection of the city authorities and project developers: works of art are destroyed almost every week due to demolition and new construction - think of the phenomenal Birds by Jan Bezemer on the Coolsingel - or head for unique works of art right down to their demise - such as the heavily battered sculpture by Naum Gabo for De Bijenkorf - regarded worldwide as one of the most special works in public space.
-This endangered city center collection only has two requirements: right to exist and recognition.
+It is also a consideration to return a number of lost statues, including the first reconstruction monuments by Han Richters, already made in 1940, while the rubble on the Coolsingel was still smoking.
+His ode to the earliest heroes of Rotterdam, the architect and the stonemason, disappeared in the violence of the urban renewal of the XNUMXs, but deserves a new place in the city center as the leitmotif of our cartoon.
+Finally, the largely private collection also deserves the moral protection of the city council and project developers: works of art die almost every week due to demolition and new construction - think of the phenomenal Birds by Jan Bezemer on the Coolsingel - or unique works of art are heading straight for their demise - such as the heavily damaged sculpture by Naum Gabo for De Bijenkorf - considered worldwide as one of the most special works in public space.
+This endangered inner-city collection has only two demands: right to exist and recognition.

-An example of this was the restoration and redevelopment of the station post office by Claus and Kaan Architects in 2010.
-Much attention was paid to the restoration of thirty monumental works of art, including the western façade bar by Louis van Roode, who gave the post office in 1960 the nickname 'Post Cathedral'.
-Thanks to the mediation of BKOR, the once removed entrance sculpture by Kees Timmer also became one Phoenix that rises from its own axis - the symbol of Rotterdam, added to the entrance again.
+The restoration and redevelopment of the station post office by Claus en Kaan Architecten in 2010 was exemplary in this context.
+Much attention was paid to the restoration of some thirty monumental works of art, including the western facade by Louis van Roode, who nicknamed the post office in 1960.
+'Post Cathedral' delivered.
+Thanks to the mediation of BKOR, the once removed entrance sculpture by Kees Timmer, a Phoenix that rises from its own axis - the symbol of Rotterdam, added to the entrance again.